leptos-community/meetups/meeting-01-agenda__Jan28_2024.md

 Note:
 - Presenters will use Streamyard to stream to YouTube
-- Questions from the community can be asked either via or YouTube comments
+- Questions from the community can be asked either via Discord or YouTube comments

 # Part 1: Live Stream and Community Watch Party